Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle_ExportPackage](images/CreateAssetBundle_ExportPackage.png)

 .
-- Deselect everything except your personalized assets folder.
+- You only need to export your personalized assets folder.
+Deselect everything else, the AssetBundles folder and the Editor folder.
+The Unity template for the other platform requires other files in these folders anyway.
+- The Models and Textures folders are not selected because they are empty.
+- **Include dependencies** should be checked!
+- Click Export ...
 .
 ![CreateAssetBundle_ItemsToExport](images/CreateAssetBundle_ItemsToExport.png)